PeterMosmans/security-scripts/README.md

 generic security tests, without any heavy prerequisites, make the output as informative as possible, and use open source tools...

+As the scan output can be written to a JSON file it can be used to generate deltas (differences) between scans, or to use the output for further inspection.

-The script runs under Python 2 as well as Python 3.
+The script runs under Python 3.
+Using Python 2 is not supported anymore.

 **PLEASE NOTE** : As of 06-06-2019 Python 3 is used by default.
 One library that `analyze_hosts` uses ((Wappalyzer-python) hasn't yet uploaded its Python 3